Updated on August 23, 2022

 The Psychological Advantage

-Filing for divorce tends to be emotionally charged, and whether you or your spouse files for divorce, it will not alter this fact.
+Filing for divorce tends to be emotionally charged, and whether you or your spouse files for divorce will not alter this fact.
 There can, however, be a psychological advantage to filing first, which is based on the fact that you have taken a decisive step that reflects your careful decision to seek a divorce.

 Being in the position of taking action rather than having action taken upon you can effect a psychological advantage.
 Additionally, by filing first, you are not left scrambling to respond.
 At this point, you have done your preliminary work, and the ball is now in your spouse’s court.